mnnit-ncr/mnnit-ncr-portal/docs/about.md

 # About the Association

 <p class="intro-text">
-  The <strong>MONERECO (MNNIT) Alumni Association — Delhi NCR Chapter</strong> was established in 1988–89 in Faridabad.
-Founded by a dedicated group of Monerecons, it serves as a vital bridge for alumni of <strong>Motilal Nehru National Institute of Technology (MNNIT), Prayagraj</strong> living and working in the National Capital Region.
+  The <strong>MONERECO (MNNIT) Alumni Association - Delhi NCR </strong> was established in 1988–89 in Faridabad by fellow monerecons / executive committee members.
+This platform serves as a vital bridge for alumni of <strong>Motilal Nehru National Institute of Technology (MNNIT), Prayagraj (Allahabad)</strong> living and working in the National Capital Region.
+Er.
+Anil Uppal (74-M), the founder President has been honoured as the life time patron of the association.
 </p>

 <div class="stats-banner">
   <div class="stat-item">
-    <span class="stat-value">1988</span>
+    <span class="stat-value">1988-89</span>
     <span class="stat-label">Founded</span>
   </div>
   <div class="stat-item">